-Regular fellowship sessions in Ann Arbor consist of on-site experiences and seminar-style presentations on public health policy and current issues affecting health policy and practice in Michigan and across the nation.
-Fellows also travel to Washington, DC-to meet with policymakers and gain exposure to the national policymaking environment-and learn about the social determinants of health and health policy through trips to Detroit and Lansing.
+Regular fellowship sessions consist of group discussions and seminar-style presentations on public health policy and current issues affecting health policy and practice in Michigan and across the nation.
+Fellows meet with policymakers in Washington, DC-to gain exposure to the national policymaking environment-and learn about the social determinants of health and health policy from professionals working in Detroit and Lansing (circumstances allowing).